kkwong44/cappadocia-tours/README.md

     When the screen width is below 400px
     * The width of the Reservation Form will reduce further to fit screen

-Screenshot - Reservation Form Ajusted on Mobile Devices
+*Screenshot - Reservation Form Ajusted on Mobile Devices*

 ![Screenshoot Reservation Page](readme/screenshots/screenshot-reservationpage2.png)

 ## Future Features
+The following features need to be added in the future to create a fully functional website.
+Simplify the processes for returning customers and the maintenance of the site.

+### General
+    * Create a login page for both new and returning customers
+    * Implement security on user and payment data

 ### Home Page
-    * Automatically select the correct tour radio button from the Call to Action button
+    * Automatically set the correct tour radio button from the Call to Action button
     * More tours will be added to this page but need to extend to other pages for performance issues
     * Information and tours need to be maintained and updated efficiently